baallan/distribution/README.md

 ## Installation
 See the Installation.md file for RPM usage guidance.

+## What is new
+See v2Comparison.md for info on how the current release compares to LDMS v2.

 ## Making test packages
 For any platform, there may also be a $platform.unstable/ directory containing development, test, and historical builds.
 Third parties should not attempt to build these unstable packages.
 These will be under numerous names.
 There will often be a **firerpms** script which combines the most recent development sources.
 In many cases the repositories used will require special access privileges.